-This program is housed on center.
-It is offered through Milburn Online High School.
-An online high school diploma is a great option for older students with few credits and a limited amount of time to complete the program.
+We offer a high school diploma through Middleton Online High School This is a great option for older students with few credits and a limited amount of time to complete the program.

 The TABE requirements to enter the online high school diploma program are scores of 550 in reading and 520 in math.
 This program is mostly book-based with tests being taken on the computer.
 There are 18 credits needed to graduate.